Robo-Project/rpa_dashboard/README.md

 ### SETUP BEFORE FIRST RUN
 ```
-Create certificates for SSL by running this command:
+Create certificates for SSL by running these commands:
+ -> cd certs
- -> certs/create_certs.sh
+ -> ./create_certs.sh
   If it doesn't work, make sure you have openssl installed and in your PATH.

 Create file 'postgres.env' on rpa_dashboard root directory.